Today you will learn exactly how to average down stocks.

 Before you answer the question, let’s look at why stocks decline and the formula below.

 Average down is a technique used in trading to lower the cost of acquiring stocks through buying additional positions at lower prices, considering that the security has traded down.
 The technique may look like an excellent strategy.
 However, if the asset’s price continues to go down, the risk of losing the capital is eminent.

 Stocks decline because of supply and demand.
 If the supply is high, the stock will decline because sellers will push the price down.

-The more sellers are positioned at a particular price the higher supply, there is.
+The more sellers at a particular price the higher supply, there is.

 Stocks also decline because of profit-taking, and buyers have become sellers, especially in resistance levels.

-I don’t like buying at resistance because there are so many sellers up there.
+I don’t enjoy buying at resistance because there are so many sellers up there.

 Well, I like to buy within 20% below the resistance level also, because I want to see if breaks it.